 3. On-page SEO Implementation

-Now that we have conducted your keyword research, we need to implement on-page SEO meta data.
-Meta tags or meta data are snippets of code that tell search engines important information about your web page, such as how they should display it in search results.
+Now that we have conducted your keyword research, we need to implement on-page SEO metadata.
+Meta tags or metadata are snippets of code that tell search engines important information about your web page, such as how they should display it in search results.

 They also tell web browsers how to display it to visitors.
 Every web page has meta tags including a meta title and description, but they’re only visible in the HTML code.
 As they are only visible in the HTML code, they aren’t visible to your website users once they land on your website.